Provenance Blockchain Trading 36.2% Lower Over Last 7 Days (HASH)

 About Provenance Blockchain

-Provenance Blockchain’s launch date was April 19th, 2021.
+Provenance Blockchain was first traded on April 19th, 2021.
 Provenance Blockchain’s total supply is 100,000,000,000 tokens.
 Provenance Blockchain’s official Twitter account is @provenancefdn and its Facebook page is accessible here.
-The official website for Provenance Blockchain is provenance.io.
-Provenance Blockchain’s official message board is medium.com/@provenanceblockchain.
+Provenance Blockchain’s official website is provenance.io.
+The official message board for Provenance Blockchain is medium.com/@provenanceblockchain.

-It is usually not possible to buy alternative cryptocurrencies such as Provenance Blockchain directly using US dollars.
-Investors seeking to acquire Provenance Blockchain should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Provenance Blockchain using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Provenance Blockchain directly using US dollars.
+Investors seeking to trade Provenance Blockchain should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Provenance Blockchain using one of the exchanges listed above.

 Receive News & Updates for Provenance Blockchain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Provenance Blockchain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.